 Congress sent out one of its youngest delegates to negotiate with the troops: Alexander Hamilton, a former soldier himself.
 Hamilton convinced the soldiers to back down so Congress could meet quickly and reach a deal about repaying the troops.

 Hamilton did meet with a small committee that night, and they sent a note to Pennsylvania’s state government asking for its state militia for protection from the federal troops.
-Representatives from Congress then met with John Dickinson, the head of Pennsylvania’s government; Dickinson discussed the matter with the militia; and the state told Congress it wouldn’t use the state’s troops to protect it.
+Representatives from Congress then met with John Dickinson, the head of Pennsylvania’s government; Dickinson discussed the matter with the militia, and the state told Congress it wouldn’t use the state’s troops to protect it.

-On the same day, Congress packed up and moved temporarily to Princeton, New Jersey.
+That same day, Congress packed up and moved temporarily to Princeton, New Jersey.
 It traveled to various cities over the following years, including Trenton, New Jersey; Annapolis, Maryland; and New York City.

 Delegates agreed to return to Philadelphia in 1787 to draw up the current U.S. Constitution, while the Congress of the Confederation was still seated in New York City.